 This first part of the workshop will present the state of the art of automated driving systems and automated vehicles and the current research needs with respect to defining the requirements from the physical and digital infrastructure, and understanding the implications of mixed traffic on traffic flow efficiency and safety.

 Tackling such a complex and multidisciplinary problem requires close dialogue among vehicle manufacturers, road operators, academia and knowledge institutes.
-In this interactive session we will brainstorm about research methodologies, data collection methods and existing data sources.
+In this interactive session we will brainstorm about most urgent research questions, research methodologies, data collection methods, and existing data sources.
 We will provide insight in their usefulness to address current challenges and questions that road operators face with respect to the minimal requirements from the physical and digital infrastructure.

-In this workshop you will learn about the main research challenges, research questions and research methodologies needed to define the minimal requirements from the physical and digital infrastructure.
+In this workshop you will learn about the most urgent research questions and the needed research methodologies to define the minimal requirements from the physical and digital infrastructure.
 These will be illustrated by best practice examples from recent research and evaluation studies.

 This workshop is intended to bring together and inspire experts from the vehicle industry, road operation, academia and knowledge institutes for defining the research road map towards infrastructure and automated vehicles together.